On the Complexity of Language Membership for Probabilistic Words: CFLs and Unambiguity

-\begin{toappendix} We present the proof of \cref{prp:hard2} in the remainder of this section.
+We now present the proof of this result in the remainder of this section.
 We will reduce directly from the problem of counting the accepting runs of a nondeterministic polynomial-time Turing machine, which we will abstract away as a counting problem.
 The construction overall resembles the proof of \cite{bertoni1991complexity} for unweighted counting, but using an encoding of Turing machine runs similar to the one used in~\cite{baker1974reversal}.

 More precisely, let $\Sigma \coloneq \{0,1\}$, a \emph{run} over $\Sigma$ is a sequence of words $\rho = u_1, \ldots, u_n$ that all have same length; its \emph{duration} is the integer~$|\rho| \coloneq n$, and its \emph{initial word} is~$u_1$.
 Let $\Lambda \subseteq (\Sigma \times \Sigma)^*$ be a language of \emph{transitions}.
-A \emph{legal run} $\rho = u_1, \ldots, u_n$ for $\Lambda$ is a run which satisfies the transitions of~$\Lambda$, i.e., for each $1 \leq i < n$ we have $u_i \bowtie u_{i+1} \in \Lambda$, where we define $x \bowtie y$ for any two words having same length as the word on $(\Sigma \times \Sigma)^*$ defined by zipping together $x$ and $y$ (formally the $k$-th letter is $(a, b)$ for $a$ and $b$ the respective $k$-th letters of $x$ and~$y$).
+A \emph{legal run} $\rho = u_1, \ldots, u_n$ for $\Lambda$ is a run which satisfies the transitions of~$\Lambda$, i.e., for each $1 \leq i < n$ we have $u_i \bowtie u_{i+1} \in \Lambda$, where we define $x \bowtie y$ for any two words having same length as the word on $\Sigma \times \Sigma$ defined by zipping together $x$ and $y$ (formally the $k$-th letter is $(a, b)$ for $a$ and $b$ the respective $k$-th letters of $x$ and~$y$).

-The \emph{run counting problem} for an alphabet $\Sigma^*$, a polynomial $P$ that takes only even values, and a language $\Lambda \subseteq (\Sigma \times \Sigma)^*$, is the following.
-We are given as input a word $u_1 \in \Sigma^*$, and we must compute the number of distinct legal runs that start with $u_1$ and have duration $P(|u_1|)$.
+The \emph{run counting problem} for $\Sigma$ and a language $\Lambda \subseteq (\Sigma \times \Sigma)^*$, is the following.
+We are given as input a word $u_1 \in \Sigma^*$ of even length, and we must compute the number of distinct legal runs that start with $u_1$ and have duration $|u_1|$.
 We claim the following, which is rather straightforward by choosing $\Lambda$ to code the transitions of a nondeterministic polynomial-time Turing machine that halts (has no possible transitions) when the run is rejecting: